 Do I Also Have to Report a Foreign Bank Account?

 How do I deposit a paper check from the IRS?

 If the Internal Revenue Service (IRS) determines that you are owed money, such as a tax refund, they will generally make a direct deposit in your U.S. bank account.
 However, if you do not have a U.S. bank account on file with the IRS, they may mail you a paper check.

 Unfortunately, it is not possible to deposit a paper check in Slovenian banks.
 Alternatives:

 - For those who maintain a U.S. bank account, you may be able to deposit the check remotely using a smartphone or sending it in the mail to your U.S. bank.

 - You may be able to locate a U.S.-affiliated bank in a neighboring country such as Italy.

 - For those with family in the U.S., you could sign over the check to a family member who could deposit it and have that person send you the money.

 If you are unable to cash the check and must return the payment to the IRS, the payment will be credited back to your account, but cannot be reissued as a direct deposit.
-If the IRS receives your payment back, you would need to claim the recovery rebate credit when you file your 2020 tax return, if eligible based on your 2020 filing.
-See Returning the Economic Impact Payment for instructions about returning the check.
+If the IRS receives your payment back, you would need to claim the credit when you file your next tax return.
+See Returning the Economic Impact Payment for instructions about returning a check.